cypress-io/cypress-documentation/source/guides/references/error-messages.md

 WIP.
 We'll be adding more here soon.

-For now, please visit the {% url 'Catalog of Events' catalog-of-events#Uncaught-Exceptions %} page for examples how to turn off catching uncaught exceptions.
+For now, please view the {% url 'details on the `uncaught-exception` event' uncaught-exception-event %} for examples how to turn off catching uncaught exceptions.